 Imagine this: WORK STAYS AT WORK.
 The minute you clock out, you are done.
 No late-night phone calls or finishing charts at home.
 Anything that is left open-ended becomes the work of your colleagues (which you of course pay forward when you are the one working).
 Outside of work you are free to do whatever you want.
 String multiple shifts together to get a long weekend, or even get a full week off without using a day of PTO.
 The flexibility of shift work is prime for the young (like me) and adventurous (like me).

 First of all, Jordan’s claim to be adventurous couldn’t be further from the truth: His idea of adventure is a spending spree at REI.
 Secondly, not everyone doing fixed-schedule work is doing hours and hours of work outside of our clinical time.
 If you are efficient and are able to draw hard and appropriate boundaries, the extra-clinical work is minimal and totally worth working shorter shifts as a trade-off.
 These days, fixed-schedule work allows me generous amounts of PTO, which should be used strategically, as saving up for a rainy day may actually be at the expense of your mental health!
-I find plenty of time to have adventures and act young with my current schedule, in addition to having shorter days and less overall stress.
+PA Life Hacks and act young with my current schedule, in addition to having shorter days and less overall stress.

 WHY IS A FIXED SCHEDULE BETTER THAN SHIFT WORK?